4 Best Bangkok Floating Markets (Plus a Free Shuttle Most Tourists Miss)

 Floating markets in Bangkok

-Thanks to a free shuttle service, you can now easily visit four local markets in western Bangkok that most tourists never see: Taling Chan (easiest access), Song Khlong (most authentic), Khlong Lat Mayom (best overall), and Wat Saphan (quietest option).
+We visited four local markets in western Bangkok that most tourists never see: Taling Chan (easiest access), Song Khlong (most authentic), Khlong Lat Mayom (best overall), and Wat Saphan (quietest option).
+Here’s how to do all four in one Sunday morning.

 Bangkok floating markets shuttle bus